 These Halloween jokes will have everyone howling with laughter

-How did Dracula learn to be a vampire?
-He took a crash corpse, of course.
-Any idea on what to do if you've got a broken gourd?
-Fix it with a pumpkin patch.
-Didja hear about the ghost that went to a bar?
-She was looking for boo's.
+Why did the ghost quit his job?
+Because they kept making him work the graveyard shift.
+How do you fix a broken gourd?
+With a pumpkin patch, of course.
+Didja hear about the vampire feud?
+There was bad blood.

-We're guessing you've got a few boo's of your own right now (or at the very least a few groans), but that's to be expected after a reading those bad-but-good dad jokes that are just right for Halloween.
+If you're booing right now (and not dressed in a ghost costume) or, at the very least, groaning out loud, that's to be expected after reading those bad-but-good dad jokes that are just right for Halloween.

 Because, seriously, if you can't break out a few spirited puns around Halloween, when can you?
 Thankfully, we've, um, dug up a pile a Halloween jokes sure to have the crowd screaming in laughter, whether you're hanging out watching spooky movies or getting ready to go trick-or-treating.